 ARTICLE HIGHLIGHTS

-Some food antigens have been considered to involve in the processes of formation and development of human chronic intestinal inflammatory diseases.
-Food allergy and food intolerance are two types of adverse reaction to food.
+Some food antigens have been considered to be involved in the processes of formation and development of human chronic intestinal inflammatory diseases.
+Food allergy and food intolerance are two types of adverse reactions to food.
 Food allergy is typically mediated by IgE antibodies.
 In contrast, food intolerance is mediated by IgG antibodies.
 However, this mechanism is disputable, as some studies found that food IgG and IgE antibodies can be expressed in healthy individuals.
-The purpose of this study was to analyze the levels of immunoglobulin G (IgG) and E (IgE) antibodies against food antigens in inflammatory bowel disease (IBD) patients and explore the clinical value in the pathogenesis of IBD.
+The purpose of this study was to analyze the levels of immunoglobulin G (IgG) and E (IgE) antibodies against food antigens in inflammatory bowel disease (IBD) patients and explore their clinical value in IBD pathogenesis.

 Research background